 Announcements: There is always something going on and this is one of the many ways you can find out about these events.

 Offering: A way to let us know you are here by filling out a Connect Card, dropping in a monetary offering if you are so led, asking for prayer requests (on the back of the card), or to ask for someone to give you a call this week.

 Children's Church: Children in grades 2nd - 5th are dismissed before the sermon to attend Children's Church.
-If your child goes to Children's Church, after the adult worship gathering please go downstairs and check your child/ren in at the check-in desk if you are staying for the Christian Education Hour.
+If your child goes to Children's Christian Education Classes after the adult worship gathering, please go downstairs and check your child/ren in at the check-in desk.
 If you are not staying, please ask your child/ren to come back to the sanctuary so they can find you.
 More information about this can be found here.

-Sermon: A time of education presented by one of our pastoral staff but usually given by Pastor Frank Penna.
+Sermon: A time of education presented by one of our pastoral staff but usually given by Pastor Keith Reeser.